robertmxmx/otree-Robert/README.md

     rewarded.
 Store the name of the variable which is the basis of the bonus for each individual.
 Give them feedback about exactly which question it was that they are getting a bonus for on the payoff page.

+(New additions 8 March 2023)

+1. Need to place the belief questions for A, B, C, all in the same part of the sequencing.
+They come immediately after the Task 1 Decisions, but *before* the Task 1 feedback.
+2. Head the belief questions page "Bonus questions"
+3. On the final payment page, refer to the bonus payment as "Bonus question payment" (if applicable).
+(Toby to check)
+4. As well as groups formed on the basis of birth region, there are groups formed on the basis of political ideology.
+And there are groups formed on the basis of no identity criterion.
+If the latter, they should not receive questions that make reference to "some group criterion".
+	- Simon to show me how an unsorted group will get handled when it comes to the Bonus questions.
+Some questions make no sense for them, so should not be shown.
+5. Important change to feedback for A: A needs to learn how **B/C would have behaved, even if A does not take**.
+(In both Task 1 and Task 2.)
+TOBY to add change to the wording, but leave the logic to be filled in by Simon.
+6. Related: Toby will need to change the instructions for A to make the last change clear.
+7. Make "online experiment" default to UNCHECKED
+8. Change default show up fee to $15 and ECU to 0.30 cents
+9. Update readme to describe new variables correctly

+## Toby to do

+- change "commonly" to "frequently"
+- change description of the feedback that A will get in the instructions
+- confirm that nothing funny happens if a group is not based on any identity criterion
+- Double check wording of all the belief questions.

 ## Toby To Review